rachel-kessler/Portfolio/README.md

 * Summary: Conducted an analysis of 10+ million Bixi bike sharing trips in Montreal using MySQL.

 ## Capstone Project - Customer Value Predictions and Segmentation
-* Stack: Python, SciKit-Learn, XGBoost, Tableau
+* Stack: Python, SciKit-Learn, XGBoost, Plotly
-* In partnership with a local B2B business, machine learning models are used in the following ways:
+* In partnership with a local B2B manufacturing business, machine learning models were developed in the following ways:
-     * Marketing Strategy: Fit an unsupervised K-Means model for customer features (including demographics and purchase history) resulting in a segmented approach to marketing (Ex: Price incentives for Churned Best Customers).
+     * Marketing Strategy: An unsupervised K-Means model was fit on customer value attributes resulting in a segmented approach to marketing (Ex: Price incentives for Churned Best Customers).
+The clusters were used to understand shared characteristics amongst the segments.
-     * Sales Strategy: Develop supervised classification models to predict if customers are within top 20% (using Logistic Regression, Decision Tree, Random Forest, and XGBoost).
-False positives are minimized in order to ensure sales budget isn’t spent on customers who won’t provide a high ROI.
+     * Sales Strategy: A supervised classification model was developed to predict if potential new customers will contribute an annual revenue greater than $5000 (using Logistic Regression and XGBoost classifiers).
+The models hyperparameters were optimized by minimizing false positives (maximizing precision) in order to ensure sales budget isn’t spent on customers who won’t provide a high ROI.
+The resulting model helps the company take a list of sales leads and narrow the focus down to key accounts.